 Kai Parker Rezendes

 Kai was diagnosed with an inoperable brain tumor, a hypothalamic-optic glioma, at 8 months old.
-His tumor, although low grade (some even called it benign), was large and diffuse, infiltrating many areas of his young brain.
-After many months of treatment the tumor took his l life just after his second birthday.
+His tumor, although low grade (some even called it benign), was large and diffuse infiltrating many areas of his young brain.
+After sixteen months of treatment the tumor took his l life just after his second birthday.
 This is his story, which forever changed mine – life of Kai.